Microstructural Insights into Fast Ion Transport in Solid Electrolytes via Multiscale Modeling: Abstract

 \section{Abstract}

-Argyrodite solid electrolytes, such as Li$_6$PS$_5$Cl, exhibit some of the highest known superionic conductivities.
-Yet, the mechanistic understanding of Li$^+$ transport in realistic argyrodite microstructures---where atomic-scale mechanisms interplay with continuum-scale dynamics at grain boundaries---remains limited.
-Here, we resolve Li$^+$ transport in silico by developing accurate machine-learning potentials via closed-loop active learning and embedding the potentials in a multiscale modeling framework that integrates molecular dynamics with finite element simulations.
-We show that bulk diffusion barriers scale linearly with anion radius.
-Grain boundaries have opposite effects depending on the bulk---enhancing Li$^+$ diffusion in low-diffusivity phases but suppressing it in fast-diffusing ones.
-Simulations of polycrystalline Li$_6$PS$_5$I reveal non-Arrhenius transport behaviors consistent with experiments.
-Grain-size-dependent predictions indicate that grain refinement improves intergranular contacts in argyrodites without compromising superionic conductivity, while nanosizing can activate ionic transport in electrolytes lacking intrinsic superionic behavior.
-Our findings highlight the decisive role of microstructure in developing solid electrolytes.
+Improving solid electrolytes is critical for high-performance all-solid-state batteries, yet the microstructural features that enable fast ion transport remain poorly understood.
+Here, we use multiscale modeling to resolve polycrystalline ion transport from atomic-scale hopping at grain boundaries to continuum-scale percolation, thereby providing insights into realistic solid-electrolyte microstructures.
+Accurate lightweight machine-learning potentials---developed via closed-loop active learning for exemplar argyrodites Li$_6$PS$_5X$, $X \in \{\mathrm{Cl}, \mathrm{Br}, \mathrm{I}\}$---are employed to integrate molecular dynamics with finite element simulations.
+We find that diffusion barriers of the anion-ordered bulk scale linearly with anion radius.
+Grain boundaries exert opposite effects depending on the bulk: enhancing ion diffusion in low-diffusivity phases but suppressing it in fast-diffusing ones.
+Li$_6$PS$_5$I exhibits non-Arrhenius transport behavior consistent with experimental observations.
+Our results clarify the pivotal role of grain boundaries in ion transport and guide a priori microstructural design of advanced solid electrolytes.

-The rising demand for all-solid-state lithium-ion batteries has spurred the search for solid-state electrolytes with superionic conductivity.
-However, mechanistic studies to date have largely focused on the intrinsic bulk~\cite{Jun2024Dec, Wang_He_Yang_Cai_Wang_Lacivita_Kim_Ouyang_Ceder_2023, Wang_Richards_Ong_Miara_Kim_Mo_Ceder_2015}, despite real materials containing a high density of grain boundaries (GBs) introduced during synthesis~\cite{Reynaud2023May}.
-Under battery operation, ionic transport occurs through both the bulk and GBs in solid electrolytes, influencing the macroscopic Li$^+$ conductivity and potentially causing anomalous transport behavior.
-Optimizing solid electrolytes requires understanding diffusion mechanisms at GBs and their macroscopic impact~\cite{Dutra_Goldmann_Islam_Dawson_2025}.
-Although GBs are known to increase resistance in oxide electrolytes~\cite{Cojocaru-Mirédin_Schmieg_Müller_Weber_Ivers-Tiffée_Gerthsen_2022, Huang2020Dec, Murugan2007Nov}, their role in sulfides remains elusive, as GB morphology and contribution are difficult to characterize and isolate experimentally.